tylerbutler/tylerbutler.com/posts/2014/(p) 2014-05-06 deploying-engineer-sites-to-azure.md

 Go to your Azure portal and create a new web site.
 Configure the site to automatically deploy from a GitHub/Bitbucket repository and connect it to your repository.
 You can also choose to use manual Git deployment if you wish, or even just FTP the site content, but I recommend the GitHub auto-publish route; it's much simpler and automatic.

 Now every time you push a new commit to GitHub/Bitbucket, your Azure site will update automatically with the contents of the `./output/azure/` folder.
 This magic works because of the `.deployment` file in your repository, which is created automatically by Engineer when you initialize a new site using `engineer init -m azure`.
-You can read more about this file here: <https://github.com/projectkudu/kudu/wiki/Customizing-deployments>
+You can read more about this file [in the GitHub wiki](https://github.com/projectkudu/kudu/wiki/Customizing-deployments)

 If you want to change the output folder to a different path, you can do that in your Engineer config file.
 However, in addition, you'll need to tell Azure that the location of the site content within your repository is different.
 This is contained in -- you guessed it -- the `.deployment` file.
 Just change the value of the 'project' setting within that file.